massoncheg/forgejo-docs/docs/user/agit-support.md

 ```

 After doing so, you can now simply run `git push` to push commits to your pull request, without having to specify the refspec.
-This also will allow you to pull, fetch, rebase, etc. from the AGit pull request by default.
+This will also allow you to pull, fetch, rebase, etc., from the AGit pull request by default.

 #### Pushing a non-checked-out reference (non-HEAD)